KarhoHenry/Tailwind-Traders-Report/README.md

 ## Files in this Repository
 - `Tailwind Traders Report.pbix`: The Power BI project file.
-- `Screenshots`: Contains images of the dashboard and key visualizations.
+- `Screenshots`: Contains images of the dashboard and key visualizations and a screenshot of the Data Model.
 - `README.md`: Documentation for this project.

 ## Dashboard Screenshots